2024 Solar Incentives Guide for Culver City, CA - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Culver City solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Culver City solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives

 There are more than just federal solar incentives; tax credits, rebates and more are often offered at the state and local level.
-Certain incentives are offered for only a limited time, while others are ongoing.
-These local incentives could come from your county or municipality, or from the California government.
+Some incentives are ongoing, while others are available for a limited time.
+Incentives may be given by your county or municipality, or by the California government.

 Next Steps for Installing Solar in Culver City